rahulpshah/Course/README.md

 # Course

 CSC 510 introduces students to the discipline of developing useful and high-quality software-based systems.
 Students will be exposed to the techniques needed for the practice of effective software engineering as well as the skills required to succeed as a software professional.

+See the [Syllabus](https://github.com/CSC-510/Course/blob/master/Syllabus.md) for details on classroom policies and evaluation.

+## Objectives

 By the end of the course, you should be able to accomplish the following objectives:

-## Objectives

 * Implement software engineering practices in a team project.
 * Identify practices related to software process.